wylited/wylinotes/notes/English Lang/Similes and Metaphors.md

 - The moon was a ghostly galleon tossed upon cloudy seas  **✓** _Here you want to use a metaphor to guide the reader rather then tell them_

-- The moon was like a ghostly galleon tossed upon clouds that were like seas. **☒** _This similie gives too much information to the reader and overwhelms_
+- The moon was like a ghostly galleon tossed upon clouds that were like seas. **☒** _This simile gives too much information to the reader and overwhelms_

 ---